Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 *"Mmm,"* she basked, "Keeping the HEAT’s reputation up, eh?"

-"Not hard to keep anything up around you…"
+"Not hard to keep anything up around you..."

 She laughed, gave his chest a playful swat and then rested her chin on her crossed elbows to look at him. "...Fuck, I swear you get younger every time I see you.
 Crude’s a hell of a drug, huh?"

 "Aye.
 The greatest heresy is that my hair is starting to re-appear."

-"That might take some getting used to…"
+"That might take some getting used to..."

 "I do worry about it.
 The Crude, I mean.
-Current events have the Corti fookin’ spooked, an’ it won’t be long before they have some ‘breakthrough’ about the adaptive resistance, I reckon…"
+Current events have the Corti fookin’ spooked, an’ it won’t be long before they have some ‘breakthrough’ about the adaptive resistance, I reckon..."

 "You make it sound like medical immortality is just around the corner."